zerospiel/docs/docs/admin-installation.md

 TEST SUITE: None
 ```

+    > NOTE:
-(Make sure to specify the correct version number.)
+    > Make sure to specify the correct version number.

-While the installation process appears to be done at this point, it's not; multiple pods and templates are being created in the background, and the entire process takes a few minutes.
+While the installation process appears to be done at this point, it's not.
+Multiple pods and templates are being created in the background, and the entire process takes a few minutes.

 To understand whether installation is complete, start by making sure all pods are ready in the `kcm-system` namespace.
 There should be 15: